 This is case study of an Aerospace Engineering Company.
 How the zero defect philosophy made the customer come back to them even though their cost per piece was higher than competitor.

-Zero defect philosophy helps in bringing down cost, customer satisfaction and profitability.
+Zero defect philosophy helps in bringing down cosT,improving customer satisfaction, retention and profitability.

-Key result is satisfied customers and motivated employees.
+Key result is the satisfied customers and motivated employees.